 Through creative expression, such as painting, drawing, or sculpting, patients engage in a therapeutic process that taps into their inner emotions and experiences, providing a channel for self-expression and connection with others.
 Art therapy serves as a holistic approach to dementia care, addressing not only cognitive decline but also emotional and social well-being.

-This program works to improve range of motion, increase strength, reduce pain, relieve stress, lessen feelings of depression, and other areas of both physical and mental wellbeing.
-It employs multiple techniques, including chair aerobics, yoga, Tai Chi, relaxation class, and massage therapy.
+These programs work to improve range of motion, increase strength, reduce pain, relieve stress, lessen feelings of depression, and other areas of both physical and mental well-being.
+Techniques may include chair aerobics, Tai Chi, relaxation classes, and massage therapy.

 Marjorie P. Lee also offers personal training alongside group classes. *Fee included and subject to availability.